lisa-kuipers26/bookdown/README.md

 the *.Rmd files in this folder are used for the bookdown.
 These have all the text and code found in the bookdown.

+my-styles.css contains some formatting code for the website.

-The bibliography.JSON file has different citations that the portfolio refrences.
+The bibliography.JSON file has different citations that the portfolio references.

 /.github